DETAILED ACTION

 Therefore, it would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the teachings of Kaneda and Kusumoto with Hannula to obtain heart rate data within short time-window of three seconds.
 Hannula’s short three second time-window helps gather data for sudden physiological changes, and determine a driver’s instantaneous perception of danger.
 In contrary, longer time intervals may present inaccurate data regarding instantaneous heart rate data as it is measured in a span of longer duration.

-While the combination of Kaneda, Kusumoto, and Hannula teaches about identifying danger, determining the heart rate of a driver, and determining if the driver has recognized a danger, it fails to disclose a device wherein the processing unit determines that the driver's heart rate comprises a deceleration phase when the analysis of the heart rate in step b) shows that the variation in the driver's heart rate at an instant t has a lower value than the mean of the values adopted by the variation in heart rate at the two instants preceding the instant t.
+While the combination of Kaneda, Kusumoto, and Hannula teaches about identifying danger, determining the heart rate of a driver, and determining if the driver has recognized a danger, it fails to disclose a device wherein the processor determines that the driver's heart rate comprises a deceleration phase when the analysis of the heart rate in step b') shows that the variation in the driver's heart rate at an instant t has a lower value than the mean of the values adopted by the variation in heart rate at the two instants preceding the instant t.

 PNG